-- CURRENCY BUSINESS DAY A "currency business day," with respect to each Reference Currency, means a day on which (a) dealings in foreign currency in accordance with the practice of the foreign exchange market occur in The City of New York, Tokyo, Japan, and the principal financial center for the applicable Reference Currency (São Paulo, Brazil, with respect to the Brazilian real, Jakarta, Indonesia, with respect to the Indonesian rupiah and Istanbul, Turkey, with respect to the New Turkish lira), (b) banking institutions in The City of New York, Tokyo, Japan, and such principal financial center for such Reference Currency are not otherwise authorized or required by law, regulation or executive order to close and (c) with respect to the New Turkish lira, the Trans-European Automated Real-time Gross Settlement Express Transfer System ("TARGET2") is open. - SPOT RATE The Spot Rate of each Reference Currency relative to the U.S. dollar on a given date is expressed as a number of U.S. dollars per one unit of the applicable Reference Currency and is equal to one divided by the applicable rate reported by Reuters Group PLC ("Reuters") on (a) for the the BRL-USD, Reuters page BRFR (offer rate) at approximately 6:00 p.m., São Paulo time, on such date of determination, (b) for the IDR-USD, Reuters page ABSIRFIX01 at approximately 11:00 a.m., Singapore time, on such date of determination.
-The Spot Rate of each Reference Currency relative to the Japanese yen on a given date is expressed as a number of Japanese yen per one unit of the applicable Reference Currency, and is equal to a fraction, the numerator of which is a number of Japanese yen per one U.S. dollar as reported by Reuters on Reuters page WMRSPOT12 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination, and the denominator of which is a number of units of the applicable Reference Currency per one U.S. dollar as reported by Reuters on (a) for the BRL-JPY, Reuters page BRFR (offer rate) at approximately 6:00 p.m., São Paulo time, on such date of determination, (b) for the IDR-JPY, Reuters page ABSIRFIX01 at approximately 11:00 a.m., Singapore time, on such date of determination and (c) for the TRY-JPY, Reuters page TRYTOM16H=D3 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination.
+- CURRENCY BUSINESS DAY A "currency business day," with respect to each Reference Currency, means a day on which (a) dealings in foreign currency in accordance with the practice of the foreign exchange market occur in the City of New York, Tokyo, Japan and the principal financial center for the applicable Reference Currency (Toronto, Canada, with respect to the Canadian dollar, Sydney, Australia with respect to the Australian dollar, Auckland, New Zealand, with respect to the New Zealand dollar, São Paulo, Brazil with respect to the Brazilian real and the City of New York with respect to the United States dollar) and (b) banking institutions in The City of New York, Tokyo, Japan and such principal financial center for such Reference Currency are not otherwise authorized or required by law, regulation or executive order to close. - SPOT RATE The Spot Rate of each Reference Currency relative to the Japanese yen on a given date is expressedas a number of Japanese yen per one unit of the applicable Reference Currency and is equal to a fraction (a) the numerator of which for each Reference Currency other than the U.S. dollar is a number of U.S. dollars per one unit of the applicable Reference Currency as reported by Reuters Group PLC ("Reuters") on (i) for the CAD, Reuters page WMRSPOT09 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination, (ii) for the AUD, Reuters page WMRSPOT12 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination, (iii) for the NZD, Reuters page PTAX (offer rate), at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination and the numerator of which for the U.S. dollar is equal to 1.0 and (b) the denominator of which is a number of U.S. dollars per one Japanese yen as reported by Reuters on page WMRSPOT11 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination and the numerator of which for the U.S. dollar is equal to 1.0 and (b) the denominator of which is a number of U.S. dollars per one Japanese yen as reported by Reuters on page WMRSPOT11 at approximately 4:00 p.m., Greenwich Mean Time, on such date of determination. - REFERENCE CURRENCY RETURN The Reference Currency Return with respect to a Reference Currency reflects the performance of the applicable Reference Currency relative to the Japanese yen, calculated as follows: